 Please review these guidelines before booking and get in touch if you have any questions.

 Barcelona is a major tourist destination – the number of guidebooks and websites devoted to the city is overwhelming!
-Which is why we started The Barcelona Taste ... to let you experience all the great food Barcelona has to offer while side-stepping the crowds.
+Which is why we started The Barcelona Taste ... to save you time so you can experience the best food Barcelona has to offer while side-stepping the crowds.

-We take you to restaurants and shops on our scrumptious tours because they’re great.
+We take you to small, local businesses offering delicious, top quality food restaurants on our scrumptious tours – because they’re great.
 We visit, we taste and then we visit again and taste again.
 Ad infinitum!
 That’s our research.

 Want to know more?
 Find out about The Barcelona Taste.